lnxjedi/gopherbot/doc/Configuration.md

-Gopherbot is designed to be highly and flexibly configured, putting a lot of functionality in the hands of a system administrator who may be deploying plugins written by a third party or someone else in the organization.
+Gopherbot is designed to be highly and flexibly configured, putting a lot of functionality in the hands of a Systems/DevOps engineer who may be deploying plugins written by a third party or someone else in the organization.

 Table of Contents
 =================